MooersLab/nih-grant-orgmode/README.md

 You tweak parameter settings in the master org file to adjust the placement and space allocated for a text-wrapped figure.
 Unfortunately, there can still be unexpected side effects; however, I generally find this approach to be saner than working in MS Word.

+## Components

+- nih.org: org-mode template file with examples of tables and figures for the Research Strategy.
+Delete these components for other NIH grant documents or use the yasnippet snippet below.
+- nih-header: yasnippet snippit that inserts the required header information.

 ## Why Org-mode?
 The principal advantage of Org-mode over LaTeX is that Org-mode has more flexible support for working with tables than LaTeX.
 Org-mode supports the use of interactive computing, although such a feature would unlikely ever be utilized in the grant application.